phatchman/altair_tools/README.md

 ## Some things to note:
 * The 5MB HDD images that come with the Altair-Duino have an invalid directory table. altairdsk will print an error and refuse to open these images.
 Use the -R / --recover option to create a clean version of these disk images.
 * There is no expansion of wildcards in windows.
 But there is a work-around for powershell.
-See below.
+See the get multiple example for more details.
 * altairdsk will do it's best to detect whether a binary or text file is being transferred, but you can force that with the -t and -b options.
 This is only needed when copying a file from the altair disk.<br>
 * If an invalid CP/M filename is supplied, for example ABC.COMMMMMM, it will be converted to a similar valid CP/M filename; ABC.COM in this example.